 Work under this item includes quantity for seeding for all disturbed limits and for seeding of the construction staging areas as shown on the plans.
 Any other work required to prepare and restore the construction staging areas is incidental to the contract.

-Contractor to note - the City of Madison Parks Division is to be called to inspect and approve the finish grade prior to seeding.
+The City of Madison Parks Division is to be called to inspect and approve the finish grade prior to seeding.

 Terrace seeding shall be measured by the square yard.